 Here’s a good example – everything that’s wrong with your behavior and why.

-Here’s a good example – an interview with Jason Lemkin about SaaS startups.
+Here’s a good example – an interview with Jason Lemkin on SaaS startups.

 13. Brendon Burchard